Anigbo/zurijscal/README.md

 # zurijscal
-a simple Javascript Calculation here os the link to my git web pages https://anigbo.github.io/zurijscal/
+a simple Javascript Calculation here is the link to my git web pages https://anigbo.github.io/zurijscal/